Invasion of open space by two competitors: spreading properties of monostable two-species competition--diffusion systems

-This fact, which we are going to prove in the forthcoming pages (see \propref{Hair-trigger_effect_vs_extinction}) by adapting very slightly arguments from the related literature and is therefore not really new, basically means the following: the empty space is first invaded by the faster competitor $v$ at speed $2\sqrt{rd}$ and then the replacement of $v$ by the stronger competitor $u$ occurs somewhere in the area $c_{LLW}\leq\frac{x}{t}\leq2$.
+This fact, which we are going to prove in the forthcoming pages (see \propref{Hair-trigger_effect_vs_extinction}) by adapting very slightly arguments from the related literature and which is therefore not really new, basically means the following: the open space is first invaded by the faster competitor $v$ at speed $2\sqrt{rd}$ and then the replacement of $v$ by the stronger competitor $u$ occurs somewhere in the area $c_{\textup{LLW}}\leq\frac{x}{t}\leq2$.
 In particular, as far as spreading speeds are concerned, the first invasion ($\left(0,0\right)$ by $\left(0,1\right)$) is not influenced by the second invasion ($\left(0,1\right)$ by $\left(1,0\right)$): the competition exerted by the exponential tail of $u$ in the area $2<\frac{x}{t}$ is negligible.

 It is then natural to investigate whether the converse statement is true: is the second invasion influenced by the first one?